Cyanilux

 Custom Functions

-Shader Graph is a powerful tool, but it can’t do everything.
+Shader Graph is a powerful tool, but the nodes can’t do everything.
 Some things might require code snippets to be used instead, which is where the Custom Function node would be used.
-It would also be useful for complex calculations as writing out math in code can be a lot easier than in node form.
+For example for creating loops, dynamic branching, or complex math calculations (which may be possible through nodes, but can be easier/shorter in code form)

-The Custom Function node can be added to a graph, then in v10+ settings for it is found in the Node Settings tab of the Graph Inspector window, while the node is selected in the graph.
-Prior to v10 the settings could be accessed by the small cog/gear icon on the node itself.
+The Custom Function node can be added to a graph, and then configured under the Node Settings tab of the Graph Inspector window, while the node is selected in the graph.
+(Prior to v10 the settings could be accessed by the small cog/gear icon on the node itself)

 (Image)